Meet Shaw Financial Lottery Scam!

 There’s a straightforward explanation for this request, and it has nothing to do with the safety of the prize winners.
 Scammers know that bank professionals will be capable of identifying the letter and the check as a scam.
 This is the main reason why they advise victims to keep the information confidential.

 One of the people that attempted to cash the check didn’t follow the instructions and shared the letter with the bank employee.
 Quickly, professionals working at the bank identified the letter as a scam and prevented the person from committing a grave mistake.

 A Few Basic but Efficient Tips that will Keep You Safe

 We’ll never get tired of repeating the same thing because it can save so many people from losing money on ridiculous lottery scam like the Shaw Financial letter.

 First, remember that you can’t win a lottery that you haven’t bought a ticket for.
 The same applies to sweepstakes and raffles that you haven’t consciously entered.
 Nobody can submit your name for these competitions on your behalf.

 Second, you should never respond to prize claims received by letter or email.
 These usually feature a deadline by which the prize money can be collected.
 This deadline is there for a reason – it sends people in panic mode and makes them do stupid things.

 Don’t call numbers or send emails.
 Don’t give the scammers any personal information.
-Even if the data isn’t of financial nature, it can be used against you.
+Even if the data isn’t financial, it can be used against you.
 A legitimate lottery will never ask for such information, especially when it comes to your bank account or credit card number.

 Always research companies that claim to be the organizers of lotteries and sweepstakes.
-You have internet at your disposal and it’s sufficient to verify whether a business does exist or if it’s a made-up entity for the purpose of scamming people.
+You have the internet at your disposal, and it’s sufficient to verify whether a business does exist or if it’s a made-up entity to scam people.
 A bit of online research and a phone call or two will quickly reveal the truth.